 Red Flag #1: Promises Unrealistically High Returns

 Guaranteed investment returns are a myth.
-Any advisor who promises a specific, high return, especially with low risk, is a major red flag.
+Any advisor who promises a specific, high return, especially with low risk, is exhibiting major financial advisor red flags.
 Legitimate investments always carry a degree of risk, and market conditions are constantly fluctuating.
-No legitimate advisor can predict the future with certainty.
-Be wary of advisors who claim to have a secret formula or inside knowledge that can guarantee success.

 Red Flag #2: Focuses Solely on Products, Not Your Goals